-The council for Australian-Arab Relations is inviting applications under its 20145-15 grant funding round.
+The council for Australian-Arab Relations is inviting applications under its 2017-18 grant funding round.
+Application will open on 6 February 2017 and close on 3 April 2017.
 The CAAR is looking for projects that enhance the economic, culturaland social relations with the Arab world.
 The obejctive is to provide \'seed funds\' for innovative projects that will develop long-term people-to-people and institutional links between Australia and countries in the Arab world.

 If you are interested in lodging an application, please visit www.dfat.gov.au/caar for more information, including application forms and criteria for application.